KL13NT/js-testing-practices-notes/README.md

 In general, keep your tests as minimal as possible.
 Doing that will in turn keep your source units minimal and highly focused, leading to more readable and maintainable code.

+When do you stop the cycle?
+For me, based on 3 conditions:
+- In 6 months time, will I be able to understand the code through the test cases?
+- Is the implementation code (that makes tests go green) readable and maintainable?
+- Am I confident that changes I make to this module won't randomly break my project in other areas?

 ## RDD - Readme Driven Development
 A principle of software development in which you document what you want before getting down to implementation.